1 Introduction To Digital Literacies for Online Learning

 For more on substantive participation, read Writing a Substantive Discussion Post for an Online Class Forum (2016).

-• Something that has interested you about learning online
+• What interests you about learning online?

 • How will you stay motivated in this course?